Aeternalis-Ingenium/FastAPI-Backend-Template/README.md

 * Setting up `Postgres` image for our database server, `Adminer` for our database editor, and `backend_app` for our backend application's container in `docker-compose.yaml`.

 For the team development environment:
-* A pre-commit hooks for `Black`, `Isort`, and `MyPy` to ensure the conventional commit message before pushing an updated code into the remote repository.
+* A pre-commit hooks for `Black`, `Isort`, and `MyPy` to ensure the conventional commit message before pushing an updated code into the remote repository in `.pre-commit-config.YAML`.
 * All secret variables are listed in `.env.example`.
+You need to copy these variables and set the values respectively to yoour need and save them in a new `.env` in the the root directory.

 ## Setup Guide